-- 28. Introduce defined hierarchy between the pedestrian path network versus cycle paths across the foreshore.
-Where paths are dual function ensure adequate width, signage and speed limiting. - 29.
-Connect pedestrian paths beyond the precinct to enable extended walking circuits around the river and to key local destinations and activity areas. - 30.
-Ensure all footpaths connect and where paths may be seasonally inaccessible, ensure alternative routes are provided. - 31.
+- 27. Introduce defined hierarchy between the pedestrian path network versus cycle paths across the foreshore.
+Where paths are dual function ensure adequate width, signage and speed limiting.
+Footpaths to be consistent with the Riverpark Trails masterplan requirements for width and function. - 28.
+Connect pedestrian paths beyond the precinct to enable extended walking circuits around the river and to key local destinations and activity areas. - 29.
+Ensure all footpaths connect and where paths may be seasonally inaccessible, ensure alternative routes are provided. - 30.
 Develop a palette of materials and standard details for paths and boardwalks.